GouravSinghDosad/Yogalax-Webpage/README.md

-YOGALAX is an easy-to-use website for yoga aficionados that
+YOGALAX is an easy-to-use webpage for yoga aficionados that
 <br>
 offers in-depth tutorials and engaging content.
 <br>